skellis46/slipbox/making tennis something different.md

 ---
 aliases: []
-tags: [newsletter, published]
+tags:
-platform: "skellis mailing list"
+platform: skellis mailing list
-status: "published"
+status: published
 ---

 I publish these essays to my mailing list on the first Friday of each month.
 If you like this one, please share.